-A native of Mississippi, Janet S. Durden has been President of United Way of Northeast Louisiana since 1985 and with United Way for a total of 40 years.
+A native of Mississippi, Janet S. Durden has been President of United Way of Northeast Louisiana since 1985 and with United Way for a total of 41 years.
 Under Durden’s leadership, United Way of Northeast Louisiana has adopted a Strategic Community Impact Plan that is tackling the region’s greatest challenges.
 In 2022, under Janet’s leadership, United Way of Northeast Louisiana unveiled its Financial Health Center.
 Located in the historic Miller-Roy Building at 1001 Desiard Street in Monroe, United Way of Northeast Louisiana’s Financial Health Center serves as the community’s hub for economic resources.
 Financial Health Services are accessible across the 12 parishes of Northeast Louisiana.

 In 2023, the West Monroe-West Ouachita Chamber of Commerce awarded Janet the inaugural Bert Hatten Community Impact Award.
-In 2020, ULM Women’s Symposium awarded Durden with their Legacy Award.
-In February 2017, Monroe Chamber of Commerce bestowed their highest recognition, the prestigious Rambin Silverstein Award to Durden.
+In 2020, ULM Women’s Symposium awarded Janet with their Legacy Award.
+In February 2017, Monroe Chamber of Commerce bestowed their highest recognition, the prestigious Rambin Silverstein Award to Janet.
 She received the Kitty Degree Humanitarian Award in 2016.
 In 2015, she was recognized with Grambling State University’s Martin Luther King Jr. Distinguished Leadership Award for Community Service and Leadership.
-Durden received her Masters of Arts from Mississippi State College for Women.
+Janet received her Masters of Arts from Mississippi State College for Women.

-She has served on numerous state and local board of directors and is currently on St. Francis Medical Center Board of Directors, Ouachita Business Alliance, and Louisiana Association of United Ways.
+She has served on numerous state and local boards of directors and is currently on the boards of St. Francis Medical Center and Louisiana Association of United Ways.